Volunteer

 Responsibilities: The responsibility of the Conversation Partner is to conduct conversations with ESL learners for an hour and a half to build confidence when speaking as they improve their English fluency.

 Days and Times: Volunteers are needed anytime from Monday to Friday, 9:00 am - 3:00 pm (1 ½ hour sessions).
-Language labs are held in person at the following locations: 270 West 89th Street, 4th floor, and St. Paul & St. Andrew Methodist Church at 263 West 86th Street.
+Language labs are held in person at the following locations: 270 West 89th Street, 4th floor, and St. Paul and St. Andrew Methodist Church at 263 West 86th Street.

 There is no minimum or maximum number of volunteers.
 Individuals interested in participating in the Language Lab are invited to attend an orientation before joining.